toomuchsand/Pi_Tips/Pi_QBT (QBitTorrent setup).md

 https://downloads.raspberrypi.org/raspbian_latest.torrent

 ## Set up sequence
+This guide will tak you through the following steps:

--Install Raspbian (if not already installed)
+- Install Raspbian (if not already installed)
--Set your Pi to run from the USB drive
+- Set your Pi to run from the USB drive
+- Set up a folder on the USB to store your torrents
--Install VPN client (optional)
+- Install VPN client (optional)
--Install a BitTorrent client
+- Install a BitTorrent client
--Install a file sharing system (optional)
+- Install a file sharing system (optional)